zvorygin/homeassistant-addons/README.md

 The addon now also supports "Bing Wallpapers" mode, which allows you to display random high-quality wallpapers from Bing on your Samsung Frame TV.

 # Local Media Folder
-Looks for images in the /media/frame folder and randomly pushes an image to your Samsung Frame TV
+Looks for images in the /media/frame folder and randomly pushes an image to your Samsung Frame TV.
+When you start the addon for the first time it creates a specific directory in Media called "frame" where you can place your custom images.

+Please note you must upload pictures with a lower-case extension and only .png and .jpg are supported.

 ## Installation